humbornjo/rejex/README.md

+# BREAKING NEWs

+rewrite the web and steal regex 101's design

 # rejex

 sometimes I was told to extract some data from a json style log, and I spend quite some time on learning bash regex.
 Which I keep forgeting every time.

 So I decide to start this project to save my future ass.